grigorovich-sergey/sandbox/wiser-talk.md

 The result appears robust: relaxed candidates quality still stays close to strict while keeping about **20 percent lower circuit depth**.
 Postprocessed still remains much weaker.

-So result is is not only about one RNA model.
-It points to a broader hybrid-design principle: **quantum resources should be reserved for the parts of the problem where they add value, while rest of the work remains classical.**
+This suggests the result is not simply an artifact of the original stem-length reward.
 ***
+It points to a broader hybrid-design principle: **quantum resources should be reserved for the parts of the problem where they add value, and rest of the work remains classical.**

-It highlights the key design questions for present and future systems: **not how many constraints we can encode, but which constraints are worth paying quantum resources for.**
+So, the key design questions for present and future systems is **not how many constraints we can encode, but which constraints are worth paying quantum resources for.**

 Thank you.